 - It’s a spar-kind floating rig using a large-diameter vertical calendar much denser than water to lower the center of gravity.

 - The outer diameter of the cylindrical part is 36 meters.
 This element ensures the buoyancy of the platform, including storage tanks for produced hydrocarbons.
 The total height of the leg is 169 m, and the weight is 20 tons.

 - Weight with loaded ballast – 1.2 million tons

 - The unique and classic spar design was constructed by Technip company in Finland.

 - The advanced technology applied to this rig can handle external pressure, low temperature, uneven sea floor terrain, and water depth.

-- The platform has three decks or topsides that house oil and gas processing facilities, a drilling rig and workers’ accommodation.
+- The platform has three decks or topsides that house oil and gas processing facilities, a drilling rig, and workers’ accommodation.

-- Perdido produces oil from 35 subsea wells, 22 of which are under the spar and 13 wells located eight miles west of the platform.
+- Perdido produces oil from 35 subsea wells, 22 under the spar and 13 wells located eight miles west of the platform.
 They are connected by a 44-kilometer (27-mile) pipeline network on the ocean floor and a collector below the platform, where the oil is pumped up five flexible pipes called risers.

 - The biggest oil rig also included three topsides that support the processing units of oil and gas.

 - Computer-guided laser technology is added to the oil rig to ensure precision measurements.